qsdrqs/caps2esc_autoinstall/README.md

 yaml-cpp
 ```

-Use `git clone --recursive https://github.com/qsdrqs/caps2esc_autoinstall.git`clone it and run : `sudo sh install.sh` to take the installation.
+Use `git clone --recursive https://github.com/qsdrqs/caps2esc_autoinstall.git` to clone and run : `./install.sh` to take the installation.
 You can use `-s [DIR]` to point out your customized path of **systemd** services if the default path is not work for you.

 ## License